-We buy Canaltown’s Rochester Choice blend and were getting low so I called Pete and had put together a couple of big bags.
-We parked in the empty parking lot of the old Tops, our store of choice when we lived in now hot North Winton neighborhood.
-We decided to talk a walk before picking up the bags so we headed downtown on the north side of East Avenue.
-I had something to drop off at RoCo and we took a last look at the local landscape show while we there.
+We buy Canaltown’s Rochester Choice blend and were getting low so I called Pete and had him put together a couple of big bags.
+We parked in the empty parking lot of the old Tops, our store of choice when we lived in the now hot North Winton neighborhood.
+We decided to take a walk before picking up the bags so we headed downtown on the north side of East Avenue.
+I had something to drop off at RoCo and we took a last look at the local landscape show while we were there.
 I was struck by how good looking this show is.
 Nine widely different artists and yet it hangs together.

-We found a flyer there for a use book show at the library so kept walking.
-Peggi found a small Rouault book from 1959, just one year after Rouault’s death, from time when art books customarily had color plates glued to the pulp pages and these are knockouts.
+We found a flyer there for a used book show at the library so we kept walking.
+Peggi found a small Rouault book from 1959, just one year after Rouault’s death, from a time when art books customarily had color plates glued to the pulp pages and these are knockouts.
 Clowns, prostitutes and religious paintings.
 The book was a dollar.
 Two of the four Rouault prints my father had on our living room wall can be seen in this family photo.
 I am a fan.

 We walked out of downtown on the south side of Eastman, picked up our coffee and took it across the street to Wegman’s Italian restaurant where we split calamari, roasted beet salad with pistachio vinaigrette and octopus.
 With all the great Italian restaurants in this town Wegmans gave it a good shot.